 Foodservice is a very competitive world.
 You want to make sure that you are part of different opportunities to keep your resume competitive.

-learned that you will apply to your career?
+What have you learned that you will apply to your career?

 One of the things that I realized as I work in foodservice is that it is not just about the food, the product could not be all it could be without the people behind it.
 Managing people is a big part of the job, every single person in the operation is important to our success.
 I have also learned many of the logistics that are involved in coordinating such a big operation as a dining center.